hennr/arewegreen/README.md

 ## Get started

-areWeGreen is not yet finished.
+AreWeGreen is not yet finished.
 Here is the plan though:

-To run areWeGreen you simply need to fetch a release and add the executable to your autostarted programs. areWeGreen will create a configuration folder in the home directory of the current user then.
+To run AreWeGreen you simply need to fetch a release and add the executable to your autostart config.
+AreWeGreen will create a configuration folder in the home directory of the current user automatically.
+Here you will be able to define the layout and place scripts that will provide data for your board.
-Also it will start a browser which will open the dashboard in a maximized window for you.
+Once started AreWeGreen will start a browser which opens the dashboard in a maximized window for you.

 ## License